ko-yelie/gulp-rollup-each/README.md

 #### `outputOptions`

 The 2nd argument is the same object as [`outputOptions`](https://rollupjs.org/#outputoptions).
-If you omit the 2nd argument, the 1st argument changes to `outputOptions`.
+If you omit the 2nd argument, `output` in the 1st argument changes to `outputOptions`.

 You can also pass a function that returns rollup options object as an argument.
 The function will receive [vinyl](https://github.com/gulpjs/vinyl) file object.